haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Casting Time: 1 minute Range: 30 feet Components: V, S Duration: 1 hour A Large quasi-­‐‑real, horselike creature appears on the ground in an unoccupied space of your choice within range.
 You decide the creature’s appearance, but it is equipped with a saddle, bit, and bridle.
 Any of the equipment created by the spell vanishes in a puff of smoke if it is carried more than 10 feet away from the steed.
 For the duration, you or a creature you choose can ride the steed.
 The creature uses the statistics for a riding horse, except it has a speed of 100 feet and can travel 10 miles in an hour, or 13 miles at a fast
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 167

 pace.
 When the spell ends, the steed gradually fades, giving the rider 1 minute to dismount.
 The spell ends if you use an action to dismiss it or if the steed takes any damage.
 Planar Ally